Is Drug Addiction Genetic?

 Dual diagnosis treatment is highly effective for certain patients, but it isn’t right for everyone.
 Dual diagnosis therapy is specifically for individuals who suffer from mental illness or addiction.
 The most common illnesses that are treated through dual diagnosis treatment include depression, anxiety, bipolar disorder, and other serious psychiatric conditions.

 Individuals who do not qualify for dual diagnosis treatment will receive standard addiction treatment instead.
-This addiction treatment is effective for individuals who do not suffer from co-occurring mental illness, but it doesn’t cover all the bases for individuals with mental diseases.
+This addiction treatment is effective for individuals who do not suffer from co-occurring mental illness, but it doesn’t cover all the basis for individuals with mental diseases.

 Find Dual Diagnosis Therapy Near You

 If you believe that you are suffering from co-occurring mental illness and addiction, dual diagnosis treatment may be right for you.
 Unfortunately, not all rehab facilities offer dual diagnosis treatment.
-That’s why it’s important to find a facility that offers dual-diagnosis therapy.
+That’s why it’s important to find a facility that offers dual diagnosis therapy.

-The good news is that there are dual-diagnosis therapy centers near you.
+The good news is that there are dual diagnosis therapy centers near you.
 Veritas Detox is a top-rated drug and alcohol detox and rehab facility that offers dual diagnosis therapy for individuals suffering from co-occurring diseases.

 Even if you are unsure if you suffer from a mental illness, our center can determine if you qualify for dual diagnosis treatment.
 Upon arrival, you will receive an extensive evaluation to determine your state of mind, addiction, and any other relevant factors.
 From this evaluation, our doctors can determine if dual diagnosis treatment is right for you.